 Mounting a TV in an RV often isn’t much different from mounting a TV in a sticks & bricks house.
 The fact that RV walls are built differently does come into play to some degree, of course.
-But the biggest factor is that the television needs to be mounted and secured in such a way that it can survive the constant rumbling and movement over all types of terrain caused by the twists, turns, and roadways of a home on wheels.
+However, the biggest factor is that the television needs to be mounted and secured in a way that allows it to withstand the constant rumbling of a home on wheels over all types of terrain.

 Why Mount a TV in Your RV?

 Maybe you’d like to check in with your favorite YouTube channel for some DIY RV maintenance tips.
 Or maybe you’re roadschooling the kids and you’d like to take advantage of some other instructional videos.
-Of course, these can be seen on a computer or mobile device, but sometimes a big screen is just more satisfying, especially for watching by more than one person.
+Of course, these can be viewed on a computer or mobile device, but sometimes a big screen is just more satisfying, especially when watching with more than one person.

 How to Find the Best Mounting Location for a TV in an RV